rust-lang/rust-project-goals/src/2024h2/Polonius.md

 ## Summary

-Nightly support for [Polonius][pc3], next generation borrow checking
+Improve the Nightly support for [Polonius][pc3], next generation borrow checking, so that it can scale

 ## Motivation